Linuxfabrik/lfops/CONTRIBUTING.rst

 Rules of Thumb
 --------------

+* Do not set defaults for mandatory variables.
+* Always sort variables, tags, etc.
+* All user-facing information should be in the README.
+Only use comments in other places for technical information.
+* Keep templates as close to the original file as possible.
+This makes handling of rpmnew files easier.
+* Prefer `item["subkey"]` to `item.subkey`.
+* Always use the long parameter when using shell commands.

 Playbooks:

 * Each playbook must contain all dependencies to run flawlessly against a newly installed machine.